KreigD/portfolio/README.md

     - Genesis

 - Responsive, mobile-first design
+- Version control with Git
 - Project management
 - Remote work
     - Time management while working from home
     - Working under a senior developer remotely
-    - Version control with Git

 You can all of my projects on [my portfolio site](https://kreigd.com).
 Stay tuned for blog posts soon where I go through how I solved some rather unique problems in real-world projects.

 ## The WHEN

-I’m currently taking new contracts, and I’m available for interviews most any time.
+I’m currently employed, but I love new challenges and opportunities.
 I’d love to chat with you, so let’s get in touch!

 ## Resources